 Each 40-hour training will be 5 days from 8 – 5 pm.
 You must be present for the entire course and complete all the required course work and pass the competency exam to receive the certificate of attendance.

-The competency test will be performed at the end of the course to demonstrate that the individuals trained have a comprehensive, evidence-based understanding of the regulations and topics.
+The in-person competency test will be performed at the end of the course to demonstrate that the individuals trained have a comprehensive, evidence-based understanding of the regulations and topics.
 Each participant must pass the exam with a grade of 75% or higher.
 One exam retake will be allowed.

 The price of each 40-Hour Administrator Training is $800 (non CHCA members) or $750 (CHCA members*).